MachinisteWeb/node-atlas/README.en.md

 ### Manage Include of Partial Files ###

-You can segment your HTML codes to not repeat the redundant code such "head" part and "foot" part or any other code fragment:
+You can segment your HTML codes to not repeat the redundant code such "head" part and "foot" part or any other code fragment (don't worry, we will see later how to manage a mater page with `head` and `body` tags including opening and closing part inso same file).

 *webconfig.json*